Historic Markerville

 The Buttermaker's House

-Built in 1913 by Dan Morkeberg for the Creamery's buttermaker, William H. Jackson.
+This historic country home was built in 1913 by Dan Morkeberg for the Creamery's buttermaker, William H. Jackson.

 Picture